Why You Should Avoid Gluten If You Have Candida Overgrowth

 Remember, the immune system first needs a warning signal before reacting to any large food particle it comes into contact with.
 Candida overgrowth, bacterial overgrowth, and inflammation along the intestinal wall all tell the body to release this warning signal.

-Gluten-Free Is Only Part of the Solution
+A Gluten-Free Diet for Candida Is Only Part of the Solution

 The combination of Candida overgrowth and gluten is a dangerous one.